namor5772/WeatherStation/Arduino/README.md

 In production it is powered by the Raspberry PI with a USB A male to Micro-B Cable.
 For programming this can be connected to a PC.
 The other connections are via various pads (detailed below) to which appropriate straight locking headers are soldered.

-* 2 Pin 0.1 Straight Locking Header
+* 4 Pin 0.1 Straight Locking Header
   * 5V - supplies power to the Vero board
   * GND - connects to common ground on Vero board
+  * GND - Not connected
+  * Vin - Not connected
-* 2 Pin 0.1 Straight Locking Header
+* 3 Pin 0.1 Straight Locking Header
+  * A0 - Not connected
   * A1 - Not connected
   * A2 - Wind Vane
 * 2 Pin 0.1 Straight Locking Header